Vikuuu/Vikuuu.github.io/src/content/posts/building-git-part-2.md

 pacman -Q | grep discord
 ```

-In the above command we are getting all the packages installed on the system(i use arch btw...), getting its output
+In the above command we are getting all the packages installed on the system(I use arch btw...), getting its output
 and then feeding its output to the grep as the input and searching
 for the package named discord.

-Now, for the case of getting the _author_ and _committer_ detail, git does so by creating a global `.gitconfig` file that defines the users name and email.
+Now, for the case of getting the _author_ and _committer_ detail, git does so by creating a global `.gitconfig` file that defines the user's name and email.
 But for now we will get
-the users name and email from the unix environment variable.
+the user's name and email from the unix environment variable.

 When ever you start your terminal or system for that matter your operating system defines some environment variables
 run this command in your terminal